jackrusher/dotemacs/README.md

 replacements.
 The latter 'query' version iterates over the matches, replacing ones where the user presses `space` and skipping the ones where the user presses `delete`.

+To find everything that matches in the current buffer, check out `occur`, which is bound to `M-s-o`.
+It's worth perusing the documentation of occur, as it's quite powerful and can be made to do interesting things using the _universal argument_.

 For searching across multiple files, [ag](https://github.com/Wilfred/ag.el) provides a simple interface